 - Pour in the lychee infused black tea.
 Serve.

 Can you adjust the amount of tea used in the recipe?

 - Yes, you can.
-If you like your tea stronger, increase the amount of tea leaves used.
+If you like your tea stronger, increase the amount of tea leaves used and increasing the steeping time to about 3-5 minutes.
 Do take note that too much tea will overpower the lychee taste in this lychee black tea.

-- Similarly, if you prefer lighter tea, you can reduce the tea leaves used.
+- Similarly, if you prefer lighter tea flavor (less caffeine), you can reduce the tea leaves used.